mwgg/UtaBot/README.md

 * `!greatcircle <ICAO> <ICAO>` or `!gc <ICAO> <ICAO>` produces great circle distance between two airports defined by ICAO codes (requires [mwgg/Airports](https://github.com/mwgg/Airports) and [mwgg/GreatCircle](https://github.com/mwgg/GreatCircle))
 * `!airport <ICAO>` displays airport information, such as name, city, country, coordinates, elevation, local time, sunrise, sunset (requires [mwgg/Airports](https://github.com/mwgg/Airports))

+Apart from the commands above, all messages are analyzed to find URLs and fetch the respective pages' titles and display them on the channel.

 ###Plugin guidelines
 Plugins contain sets of functions to be executable as commands, and are defined in *.php files inside plugins subdirectory and are automatically loaded at execution.